JPUF/MusicPracticePrompter/README.md

 ![screenshot of title page in landscape](https://i.imgur.com/kkVxUuU.png)

 The user may wish to use the app in landscape orientation, so a separate layout XML file is used to dictate an appropriate ordering for the relevant pages.

+### Memory Leaks
+To avoid OutOfMemoryErrors, developers should identify and fix memory leaks.
+This is particularly important with my app, since some users may well wish to use the app for long sessions without closing the app.

+I used LeakCanary to identify the possible causes of memory leaks.